AliceSzzze/llvm-licm/README.md

-# llvm-pass-skeleton
+# llvm-licm

-A completely useless LLVM pass.
-It's for LLVM 17.
+Our implementation of the Loop-invariant code motion pass.

 Build: